rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     python setup.py install
     cd ~

-Give the nova sudo access, limited by rootwrap, to the commands that nova needs root privileges to execute:
+Give the nova sudo access, limited by rootwrap, to the commands for which nova needs root privileges to execute:

     cat > /etc/sudoers.d/nova_sudoers << EOF
     Defaults:nova !requiretty